Genomic coordinates¶

 }

-The example above specifies that the chromosome and the intra-chromosomal
+The example above specifies that the chromosome is read from the "Chr"

 field